Extreme local statistics in random graphs: maximum tree extension counts: Trees: reduction to random trees in the sparse case

-To see that such a coupling exists, we need to check that as long as (i)~we have not completed constructing all trees $\cT_1, \cdots, \cT_{n'}$ and (ii)~we have not revealed more than $D$ edges incident to the same vertex, we still have enough space to sample another set of $\Bin(n^*,p)$-distributed children.
-In other words, we need to check that $|S_i| \ge n^*$ until the construction of~$\cT_{n'}$ is completed.
-Note that whenever $\Delta \le D$, each tree $\cT_j$ spans at most~$\sum_{k = 0}^{h} D^k \le 2D^h$ vertices, and thus the trees $\cT_1, \cdots, \cT_{n'}$ exist and together span at most~$2n' D^h \le n/D$ vertices.
-This means that as long as we have not discovered a vertex with more than~$D$ neighbors, we still have~$|S_i| \ge n - n/D \ge n^*$; before exposing the edges between~$v_i$ and~$S_i$, we can choose $n^*$ vertices in $S_i$ that will contribute to the tree~$\cU_j$, with which we are coupling the current tree $\cT_j$.
-If we do discover a vertex of degree more than~$D$ in~$\Gnp$, then for we complete the construction of the trees~$\cU_1, \cdots, \cU_{n'}$ without embedding the remaining~$\cU_j$ into the trees $\cT_j$ (to make sure that the $\cU_1, \cdots, \cU_{n'}$ are well~defined).
+To see that such a coupling exists, we need to check that as long as (i)~we have not completed constructing all trees $\cT_1, \dots, \cT_{n'}$ and (ii)~we have not revealed more than $D$ edges incident to the same vertex, we still have enough space to sample another set of $\Bin(n^*,p)$-distributed children.
+In other words, we need to check that for every $j \in [n']$ and every step $i$ in the construction of $\cT_j$ the candidate set $S_i$ contains at least $n^*$ vertices.
+Note that whenever $\Delta \le D$, each tree $\cT_j$ spans at most~$\sum_{k = 0}^{h} D^k \le 2D^h$ vertices, and thus the trees $\cT_1, \dots, \cT_{n'}$ exist and together span at most~$2n' D^h \le n/D$ vertices.
+This means that as long as we have not discovered a vertex with more than~$D$ neighbors, we still have (for every $j$ and $i$) that~$|S_i| \ge n - n/D \ge n^*$.
+To define the coupling, consider a step $i$ of the construction of $\cT_j$.
+Recall that at this step we pick $v_i \in S_{i-1}$ and find its neighbors in $S_i$.
+If $v_i$ has not been included in $\cU_j$ so far, none of its children in $\cT_j$ will be included in $\cU_j$; otherwise (if $v_i$ has been included in $\cU_j$), we choose $n^*$ vertices in $S_i$ (say first according to some predetermined ordering) before exposing the edges between~$v_i$ and~$S_i$ and only include in $\cU_j$ those new vertices (and, of course, the edges leading to them) in $N(v_i,S_i)$ that are among the $n^*$ chosen ones.
+If we do discover a vertex of degree more than~$D$ in~$\Gnp$, then we complete the construction of the trees~$\cU_1, \dots, \cU_{n'}$ without embedding the remaining~$\cU_j$ into the trees $\cT_j$, just to make sure that the $\cU_1, \dots, \cU_{n'}$ are well~defined.

 Writing $X_v$ for the number of $T$-extensions of the vertex~$v$ in~$\Gnp$, by the properties of the coupling constructed above it follows that